bonzenpaule/adguard-home-settings/README.md

 `tls://dns.quad9.net`

-Make sure no other entries are present, so that Quad9 is actually enforced.
+Make sure no other entries are present, so that Quad9's blocking is not bypassed.

 <br>